DinaKlim/OD_RL_notes/RL_notes/37_Ramsbeck/readme.md

 Jamesonite was found in only two out of six samples.

+**Gangue (Quartz, Carbonate):**

+The quartz crystals occur in a wide range of sizes, ranging from a few micrometers up to a few millimeters.

+The lobate and/or tooth-like boundaries between the individual gangue grains and the ore minerals, as well as the very fine quartz particles occurring within the ore, additionally impair ore processing.
+It was determined that even at the smallest grain sizes, it was not possible to obtain even approximately pure ore.

 ![37 Ramsbeck 2](https://github.com/DinaKlim/OD_RL_notes/blob/main/RL_notes/37_Ramsbeck/37%20Ramsbeck%202.jpg)

 ### Literature

+Bauer, G., Ebert, A. & Scherp, A.:
+The lead–zinc deposits of Ramsbeck and surroundings.
+Monograph of German Pb–Zn deposits, Vol. 6.
+Geologisches Jahrbuch, Series D, Issue 33, Hannover, 1979.

+Behren, F. & Paeckelmann, W.:
+The geological structure and the ore deposits of the Ramsbeck ore district.
+Archiv für Lagerstättenforschung, Vol. 64, Berlin, 1934.

+Scherp, A.:
+The dense ores of the lead–zinc deposit Ramsbeck in the Sauerland.
+Erzmetall, Vol. 11, Stuttgart, 1958.

 Beck, R.: Lehre von den Erzlagerstätten (1909)